rroller/dahua/README.md

 Supports motion events, alarm events (and others), enabling/disabling motion detection, switches for infrared, illuminator (white light), security lights (red/blue flashers), sirens, doorbell button press events, and more.

+Also exposes several services to enable/disable motion detection or set the text overlay on the video.

 **NOTE**: Using the switch to turn on/off the infrared light will disable the "auto" mode.
 Use the service to enable auto mode again (or the camera UI).

 ## Installation